 Logic dictates that a healthy lifestyle would reduce the incidence of fatal heart attacks (also known as SCD, or sudden cardiac death).
-Now, a major study not only confirmed that logic but, for the first time, put up actual numbers showing that a healthy lifestyle may practically eliminate SCD—by up to 80 percent!
+A major study not only confirmed that logic but put up actual numbers showing that a healthy lifestyle may practically eliminate sudden cardiac death—by up to 80 percent!

 That was the conclusion drawn from an assessment of questionnaires filled out periodically by participants in the Harvard-based 81,000-strong Nurse’s Health study, who have been followed for decades.

 A Healthy Lifestyle that Reduces the Risk of Sudden Cardiac Death Includes: